Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Prerequisite Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We will first install Lavalink and lay the foundation for our finished server.
-There are some prequisites that must be installed on the server you aim to use for running Lavalink.
+There are some prerequisites that must be installed on the server you aim to use for running Lavalink.
 To set those up, run each of the following commands one by one.